-Annet Pauwelussen is assistant professor in the Anthropology of Human-Nature Relations with the Forest and Nature Conservation Policy group of Wageningen University.
+Annet Pauwelussen is assistant professor with the Environmental Policy group of Wageningen University.
 Her research weaves together critical social theory with ethnography of human-ocean relations and conservation practices, with a particular focus on Southeast Asia.
 Here, she has conducted long-term fieldwork among fishing communities, conservationists and migratory sea people, to study social complexity and contestation in marine conservation programs.
 More broadly, she is interested in conservation approaches and methodologies that are responsive to diversity; making room for relational thinking, indigenous ecologies, multispecies ethics and dialogue across epistemological and ontological difference.
 After her PhD ‘Amphibious Anthropology’, Pauwelussen has lectured in environmental anthropology at Leiden University, and worked as a postdoc researcher in Wageningen (Environmental Policy Group) on exclusion/inclusion of small-scale shrimp farmers in Vietnam in sustainable aquaculture standards.
 In Ocean Nexus, she leads the project ‘Gendered Inequities in Ocean Restoration’.
 This project focuses on 1) reviewing feminist theory in marine social science, and 2) investigating structural power asymmetries in the rehabilitation and eco-engineering of marine and coastal nature.

 Eddie Allison received his PhD in Fisheries Science from the University of Liverpool, UK, working with the Isle of Man’s scallop fishing fleet.
 After graduating, he worked for the UK Department for International Development in Malawi for four years.
 For most of his career since, he has combined university-based teaching and research with secondments and consultancies to various international organizations, including the Global Environmental Facility International Waters program in Lake Tanganyika in the late 1990s, and the UN Food and Agriculture Organization, where he worked on the Sustainable Fisheries Livelihoods Program in West and Central Africa in the early 2000s.
 His research centers on the human connection to natural resources.
 His primary areas of focus are 1) the contribution of fisheries and aquaculture to food and nutrition security and coastal livelihoods, 2) governance of small-scale fisheries and aquaculture production and the human rights of fishers, and 3) the vulnerability and adaptation to climate change of people dependent on marine and freshwater resources.
 His work spans the globe, having held positions in the field of fisheries and aquaculture management and development in sub-Saharan Africa, Asia, Oceania, Latin America and Europe, as researcher or technical and policy advisor for various international organizations.